MihaiDavid05/ModARN-GenT/README.md

 To generate the MIMIC subset you can use the `mainPipeline.ipynb` notebook under `MIMIC-IV-Data-Pipeline` folder.

-**IMPORTANT NOTE**: The `MIMIC-IV-Data-Pipeline` folder was not part of this repo in the beginning, as it has its own requirements and setup, but for the purpose of keeping all the necessary files under the same repo, we included this folder here.
-However, I **recommend you** to separate this folder from the rest of the project tree.
+**IMPORTANT NOTE**: The `MIMIC-IV-Data-Pipeline` directory (submodule) was not part of this repo in the beginning, as it has its own requirements and setup (which can be installed in the same manner as in `Installation` section), but for the purpose of keeping all the necessary files under the same repo, we included this folder here.
+However, we **recommend you** to separate this folder from the rest of the project tree, as the environment was not tested with both projects running together.
-The `MIMIC-IV-Data-Pipeline` directory actually corresponds to a custom version of [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline) repo, in which several files and the main notebook, `mainPipeline.ipynb`, were modified.
+In fact, the `MIMIC-IV-Data-Pipeline` directory actually corresponds to a custom version of [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline) repo, in which several files and the main notebook, `mainPipeline.ipynb`, were modified.
 Therefore, for creating the MIMIC subset you need to do the setup and installation steps and download the MIMIC-IV dataset by following the steps in the `README.md` under `MIMIC-IV-Data-Pipeline` directory.
-Otherwise, for obtaining the datasets used in experiments, please ask the previous student responsible for the project.
+Otherwise, for obtaining the MIMIC subset used in experiments, please ask the previous student responsible for the project.

-If you want a list of all time dependent features in the dataset (which will be saved in a text file) or all possible values for each static feature in the dataset (which will be printed on the standard output) you can run the `data_inspect.py` script under `scripts` folder.
+If you want a list of all time dependent features in the dataset (which will be saved in a text file) or all possible values for each static feature in the dataset (which will be printed in the standard output) you can run the `data_inspect.py` script under `scripts` folder.
 This script also has an optional flag for cleaning possible abnormal rows.
 # Code structure
 ```